Berkeley-MDes/tdf-fa24-reneeyan0419/README.md

 ## Week of 09/26/2024
 For this week, I wrapped up my first project.
 I spent most of the time reviewing peer feedback and finishing my report.
 I really appreciate all the feedback I received; it was super useful.

-This week, we started brainstorming our second project, the "Digital Ecosystem."
+And we also started brainstorming our second project, the "Digital Ecosystem."
 I have never done something like this before, and I am really excited about the project.
 I'm also a little bit worried about the technology behind it, but since it's a group project, I'm looking forward to learning from my group members.

 For this week's assignment, I decided to create a smart home ecosystem map based on my own experience.
 The development of technology has really changed our lives.
 By using smart devices, I can control almost everything in my home.
 ![ecosystem](https://github.com/user-attachments/assets/0d71f2d4-cf06-4d81-98fc-8c7bda83a6f5)